mlcommons/modelbench/README.md

 ## Requirements

 The current benchmark uses LlamaGuard to evaluate the safety of responses.
 For now you will need a [TogetherAI](https://www.together.ai/) account to use it.
-For 0.5, all imcluded models are also run via TogetherAI.
+For 0.5, all included models are also run via TogetherAI.
 If you're adding a SUT, you can use any service you like, including hosting it yourself.

 Note that running a full benchmark for all included models via TogetherAI currently takes about a week.
 Depending